-19 FAO.
-2011.
+- 19 FAO (2014).
 Bangladesh- Geography, Climate Change and Population Geography.
-Last edition 2014

-20 WARPO, 2010-2014.
-Collaborative Research Study: Bangladesh Integrated Water Resources Assessment (BIWRA).
-Water Resource Planning Organization, Dhaka. (http://warpo.gov.bd/index.php/home/catdetails/19/51 WARPO report)
+Food and Agricultural Organization. - 20 CSIRO, Research for Development Alliance (2014).
+Bangladesh Integrated Water Resources Assessment (BIWRA).
+Water Resource Planning Organization, Dhaka. (http://warpo.gov.bd/index.php/home/catdetails/19/51 WARPO report). - 21 Ministry of Food (2015).

-21 Water development Board, 2015.
 National Food Policy Plan of Action and Country Investment Plan: Monitoring Report.
-Water Development Board as reported in Ministry of Food, Food Planning Monitoring Unit.
+Planning Monitoring Unit, Ministry of Food, Government of the People's Republic of Bangladesh.

+18 DoE (2015).
+River Water Quality Report 2014.
+Department of Environment (DoE), Ministry of Environment and Forests, Government of the People's Republic of Bangladesh, Dhaka.
 Government invested significantly on water resource infrastructure such as infrastructure for surface water development for irrigation and drainage, flood protection embankments, dykes and polders, dredging, and river training for transportation facilities such as bridges construction.
 Other interventions are related to formulation for water resources and administrative management and river development.
 The Ministry of Agriculture has undertaken development projects for improving the efficiency and overall performance of irrigation systems with better on-farm water management practices.
 Bangladesh has established a regulatory framework for untreated effluent discharge into water bodies.
 However, the implementation of the regulatory measure is yet a challenge due to lack of online monitoring of ETP operation in industries.
 Bangladesh is also considered as global leader in water management issue.
-For a new approach in global water crisis and ensuring sustainable management of water and sanitation for all, the United Nations and World Bank Group convened a High Level Panel on Water (HLPW) in 2016 where Honourable Prime Minister Sheikh Hasina is one of the 12 members of the HLPW^{22.} Water, sanitation and hygiene (WASH) programme is one of the lighthouse initiatives of Bangladesh action which is a model approach for many other countries23.
+For a new approach in global water crisis and ensuring sustainable management of water and sanitation for all, the United Nations and World Bank Group convened a High Level Panel on Water (HLPW) in 2016 where Honourable Prime Minister Sheikh Hasina is one of the 12 members of the HLPW22.
+Water, sanitation and hygiene (WASH) programme is one of the lighthouse initiatives of Bangladesh action which is a model approach for many other countries23.